mdblaine/adobe_analytics/README.md

 Note that tests are automatically executed on every push via [travis-ci.org](travis-ci.org).

 ## Contributors
-I took over [this branch](https://github.com/dancingcactus/python-omniture) as the project seems to be abandoned there.
+I took over [this branch](https://github.com/SaturnFromTitan/adobe_analytics) as the project seems to be abandoned there.
 Thanks to everyone who put work into this project!

 Special thanks go to
 - [debrouwere](https://github.com/debrouwere) for initiating the framework
 - [dancingcactus](https://github.com/dancingcactus) for major improvements when taking it over from debrouwere
+- [SaturnFromTitan](https://github.com/SaturnFromTitan/adobe_analytics) for major overhaul and redesign when taking it over from dancingcactus

 *Notice:* As I currently don't have access to an Adobe Analytics account.
 As Adobe doesn't provide sandbox environments I can't fix some of the known bugs.
 Everybody is very welcome to fix them by submitting a pull request though!